abcdesktopio/docs/opsdocs/docs/advanced/4.4/applications/simplestapplicationxedit.md

 ![pencil.svg](https://icons.getbootstrap.com/assets/icons/pencil.svg) to get it `wget https://icons.getbootstrap.com/assets/icons/pencil.svg && base64 -w0 pencil.svg`

-* Build the image for xedit application
+* Build the image for the xedit application

 ```bash
 REGISTRY=abcdesktopio
 docker build -t $REGISTRY/samplexedit .
 ```

-> You should replace the value of `REGISTRY=abcdesktopio` by your own registry's name.
+> Replace the value of `REGISTRY=abcdesktopio` with your own registry name.
-If you don't have one, you can use the `abcdesktopio/samplexedit` as a readonly dockerhub registry.
+> If you do not have one, you can use `abcdesktopio/samplexedit` as a read-only Docker Hub registry.

 * Push the image to your registry *(only if you have your own registry)*